Generating Rectifiable Measures through Neural Networks

 \begin{dfn} The spike function $\phi\colon \reals^m\to\reals$ is defined according to

 \end{dfn}

-We have the following representation of the spike function in terms of a ReLU neural network. \begin{lem}\cite[Lemma V.1]{pahubo24} Let $\phi$ be as in \Cref{dfn:spike}.
-Then, we can construct a $\Phi\in\setN_{m,1}$ with $\Phi(x)=\phi(x)$ for all $x\in\reals^m$ satisfying the following properties:
+We have the following result on the representation of the spike function by a ReLU neural network. \begin{lem}\cite[Lemma 5.1]{pahubo24} Let $\phi$ be the spike function in \Cref{dfn:spike}.
+Then, there exists a $\Phi\in\setN_{m,1}$ with $\Phi(x)=\phi(x)$ for all $x\in\reals^m$ such that